Tips for Optimizing Your WiFi Signal

 Raise the router

 Routers tend to spread signal downward, so it’s best to mount the router as high as possible to maximize coverage.
-Try placing it high on a bookshelf orin an inconspicuous place.
+Try placing it high on a bookshelf or mounting it on the wall in an inconspicuous place.

 Avoid other electronics

 Try to pick a location that’s away from other electronics and large metal objects.
 The more walls, large obstructions and electronics near your router, the higher the chances are that something will interfere with the signal.
 One electronic to especially avoid is the microwave, which emits a strong signal in the 2.4GHz band, the same wireless band your router operates in.

 Some routers have no antenna at all, but some have up to eight.
 These antennas help direct the signal.
 If there are two or more antennas on your router, don’t position them all in the same direction.
 Instead, make them perpendicular to one another ”” position one horizontally and the other vertically.
 Or slightly change the position of all the antennas to cover a wide range of angles.